fPonias/stereoCamera/README.md

 I actually had a working iOS version as well and you can see remnants of that project in the ios folder.
 Notably the shared c++ code is still intact and worked on both platforms for image processing.
 My git management wasn't the best and I overwrote that working project though.

 The android part of the project hasn't been built in years.
 I suspect it will need some major updates to work with the newest version of Android Studio.

+I did some R&D into making a similar simitaneous camera controller for android and was unable to take previews of the multiple back facing cameras.
+I attempted this on a Samsung Galaxy S7, Samsung Galaxy S10, and a OnePlus 9.
+While it was possible to do this with a front facing and rear facing camera the designers of both devices made it impossible to access the rear facing cameras similtaneously.
+I figured adding this functionality would require hacking the phone at the OS level and I didn't have the patience to experiment with that.

+On a related note, I was able to plug in a webcam to the USB port on my OnePlus device and get similtaneous cameras that way.
+Unfortunatly the demo program that allowed me to access the USB camera was ancient and wouldn't compile without significant updates to the source.